mbaumer/us_hep_funding/docs/_states/HI.md

 <a name="HI-01"></a>
 [Back to top](#top)
 ## HI-01 -- Rep. Colleen Hanabusa (D)
+### Committees
+Colleen Hanabusa is the #15 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $5,215,000.00 in SC HEP grants.